-The boon of mCommerce (mobile commerce) is undeniable.
+The boom of mCommerce (mobile commerce) is undeniable.
 While buyer behavior was trending in this direction, the pandemic accelerated its market share.
 However, retail apps, like any other category, must strategically plan for user retention.
 It’s challenging, considering all the factors that influence buyer decisions.
 There is an opportunity to ensure shoppers stay loyal to your app and use it to complete transactions.

 We’re sharing seven strategies to help you retain retail app users.